Two arrested in Rs 2.88 crore investment fraud promising 5% monthly returns

-The LT Marg Police Station has arrested two men for allegedly cheating a Gujarat-based textile trader of Rs 2.88 crore by luring him with promisesof a fixed 5 percent monthly return on investment.
+The LT Marg police have arrested two men for allegedly cheating a Gujarat-based textile trader of Rs 2.88 crore by luring him with promises of a fixed 5 percent monthly return on investment.

 According to police, the complainant, Darshan Shah (34), a resident of Ahmedabad, runs a textile firm, K Lakeri Fab Tex, with offices in Ahmedabad and Bhuleshwar in Mumbai.
 Shah stated that he procures raw cloth, gets it dyed locally, and sells it at wholesale rates across several cities, primarily in Mumbai.